ilionel/GameOfCybersecurity/README.md

 The backend has been slightly improved to store user responses, enabling statistics and providing a better understanding of user behavior.

+### Statistics Page

+The statistics pages /stats-major/ and /stats-minor/ provide statistics on player results.
+This is very useful for understanding which errors are most frequently made, allowing for targeted awareness messages to address the shortcomings.

 ## Benefits

 The refactoring and improvement of the Game of Cybersecurity project have numerous benefits, including: